 On our training courses, when the topic of tools is brought up, it's often met with a collective groan from delegates.
-The issue is not that the tools are not useful but the sheer number that product people can be required to interact with every day.
+The issue is not that the tools are not useful but that there are a lot of different tools that product people can be required to interact with every day.
 Two quotes that summarize the situation: "We've got too many tools!
-Everybody uses their favorite tool, and if you want to work with them, you need to learn it." and "The highest cost for most tools is the time it takes you to learn it!"
+Everybody uses their favorite tool, and if you want to work with them, you need to learn it." and "The highest business cost for most tools is the time it takes you to learn it!"